-Tightly related to NAT64 is a technology known as DNS64 [28].
+Tightly related to NAT64 is a technology known as DNS64 [7].
 DNS64 tries to solve the problem of addressing IPv4 only hosts from IPv6 only hosts by adding a "fake" IPv6 (AAAA) DNS resource record, as shown in figure 2.9.
 The DNS64 DNS server will query the authoritative DNS server for an AAAA record.
 However as the host ipv4onlyhost.example.com is only reachable by IPv4, it also only has an A entry.
-After receiving the answer that there is no AAAA record, the DNS64 server will ask for an A record and gets an answer that the name ipv4onlyhost.example.com resolves to the IPv4 address 192.0.2.0.
-The DNS64 server then embeds the IPv4 address in the configured IPv6 prefix (64:ff9b::/96 in this case) and returns a fake AAAA record to the IPv6 only host.
+After receiving the answer that there is no AAAA record, the DNS64 server will ask for an A record and will get an answer that the name ipv4onlyhost.example.com resolves to the IPv4 address 192.0.2.0.
+The DNS64 server then embeds the IPv4 address in the configured IPv6 prefix (64:ff9b::/96 in this case) and returns a fake AAAA record to the IPv6 only host (pointing to 64:ff9b::c000:200 in this case).
 The IPv6 only host then will use the address to connect to.
 The NAT64 translator recognises either that the address is part of a configured prefix or that it has a dedicated table entry for mapping this IPv6 address to an IPv4 address and translates it accordingly.